intershop/intershop-pwa/docs/state-management.md

 ### Actions - Bundle

-The file actions.ts should also contain an action bundle type with the name of the sub-state + 'Action', which is to be used in the reducer and tests.
+The file *actions.ts* should also contain an action bundle type with the name of the substate + 'Action', which is to be used in the reducer and tests.

 ```typescript
 export type FooAction = LoadFoo | SaveFoo | ...